 Applications are processed within the time frame defined under the Algemene wet bestuursrecht, Awb (General Administrative Law Act).
 In 2024, this period is 8 weeks.

-Fill out the relevant Kadaster registration application forms (only available in Dutch).
+Fill out the relevant Kadaster registration application forms (in Dutch).
 Send these forms and the Declaration of Nationality to Kadaster.

 A Kadaster inspector contacts you to inspect and brand your vessel.